lastefoto-ee/lastefoto-ee.github.io/content/en/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
 Hi!
-I'm Viktoria - a newborn and pregnancy photographer in Tallinn, Estonia.

-I have been professionally engaged in newborn photography since 2016.
-For sixth years mothers trust me with their newborn babies, during that time I have photographed more than 500 newborn babies.

-A newborn photo session in the first two weeks of a baby's life is an amazing, incomparable type of shooting.
-Elegant minimalism, simplicity and pithiness allow you to focus only on the baby.
+I'm Viktoria, a newborn photographer in Tallinn, Estonia  since 2016.
+Mothers trust me with their newborn babies photo shoots for quite a while.
+I've photographed more than 500 newborn babies.
+A newborn photo shoot in the first two weeks of a baby's life is an amazing, incomparable type of shooting.
+Elegant minimalism, simplicity, and pithiness allow you to focus only on the baby.
 Such photos touch to the depths of the soul!

-I work in my newborn studio, which I have equipped taking into account all the peculiarities and nuances of shooting newborns.
-Collected the best props and original accessories from all over the world.

-I would also be happy to publish your photo session pictures in my portfolio with your permission.
+I have collected the best props and original accessories from all over the world.
+I would also be happy to publish your photo shoot pictures in my portfolio with your permission.

-See you at the photo session!
+{{< cta cta_text="Drop me a line today to book your reservation" cta_link="/en/#contact" cta_new_tab="true" >}}
+_or use Facebook/WhatsApp button in the bottom right corner_